 Golden Rules

-1. When writing your Item Description honesty is the best policy.
+2. When writing your Item Description honesty is the best policy.
 There are thousands of users on figBid 24/7 comprised of professional horticulturists, farmers, geneticists, hobbyists, nurserymen, orchardists, gardeners, amateurs, browsers and more.
 Dishonesty is easily discovered.
 Nothing on figBid draws attention faster or ruins a reputation quicker than a dishonest Item Description.

-3. Use titles with proper naming conventions, varietal names, etc. Check your spelling.
+4. Use titles with proper naming conventions, varietal names, etc. Check your spelling.
 If certain varieties have more than one name, misspellings that are commonly accepted, or abbreviations, use all of them, if possible.
 Extend your title into the sub-title area or Item Description if necessary.
 If a variety is unknown please list it as an unknown.
-Unknown varieties are very popular and browsers will purchase an unknown variety marked as an unknown faster than a variety they've never heard of.
+Unknown varieties are very popular and shoppers will purchase an unknown variety marked as an unknown faster than a variety they've never heard of.

-4. The pictures added to your listings must be your own.
+5. The pictures added to your listings must be your own.
 Never, never, never use pictures that are not your own.
 If you have permission to use pictures that are not your own, please remember to add a direct credit to a person your item description.
 Good: "Pics of fruit are used with permission by JohnDoe of ourfigs.com", or "Pic of mother tree is not my own and used with permission by Nate from Facebook Group What the Fig".
 Not Good: "Pics of fruit are taken from Google.com", or "Leaf pics came from figaholics.com".
 There are no exceptions to this rule.

 Pricing